 If you are unsure about the pronunciation of any phonemes there is a helpful guide to this if you click on the following link

 Learning to read is like cracking a code so teaching phonics is a way of teaching children to crack the code.
 As reading is the key to learning it is important that we teach phonics clearly and systematically learning easy bits first then progressing to trickier bits!

 Phase 2 Phonic letters

 Phase 3 Phonic sounds

 However there are also tricky words in English that just do not fit the phonics code that children need to recognise on sight, for example the words was and saw.

-At Barrington Primary School reading and phonics are taught in accordance with the National Curriculum and the Revised Literacy Framework using letters and sounds and the support of The Song of Sounds Phonics scheme.
+At Barrington Primary School reading and phonics are taught in accordance with the National Curriculum and the support of The Song of Sounds Phonics scheme.
 This scheme uses songs and pictures to support the children's learning and a video clip of some of the songs can be found below.